SENERGY-Platform/export-worker-lib/README.md

 `get_export_metadata(export_id)`: Returns a dictionary with the source and the identifiers of a filter that corresponds to the export ID provided as a string to the _export_id_ argument.

 `process_message(message, source, builder)`: This method is used to apply filters by passing a message as a dictionary to the _message_ argument.
 Optionally, the source of the message can be passed as a string to the _source_ argument and a custom [builder](builders) to the _builder_ argument.
+The method returns a list of tuples, which in turn contain the extracted data and the corresponding IDs of exports.